joshuaSweetkindSinger/table_io/README.md

 describe in more detail below.
 Using pipes allows for a uniform, generic approach to the processing of records in a table.

-## Instantiable Classes
-The top-level instantiable classes are `DelimitedReader` and `DelimitedWriter`.

-## Installation
-There is no installation script needed.
-Just copy the table_io directory and all its contents as-is into your code-base.
-To use one of its instantiable classes in your code, simply ensure that your ruby $LOAD_PATH can find the `table_io` directory and then `require` the class's file.
-At the moment, the only instantiable classes are the delimited reader and writer classes, so the only meaningful require statement is the following: `require 'table_io/delimited_table_io/delimited_table_io'`.

 ## Examples
 ### Convert from csv to tab-delimited format
 This brief example reads in the csv file 'foo.csv' and writes it out as the tab-delimited file